Skip to content

 Cons

-• Call recording requires upgrade to Pro
+• Call recording requires an upgrade

-• Voicemail transcriptions require upgrade to Pro
+• Voicemail transcriptions require an upgrade

 As you can see, Ooma is an expensive softphone solution that requires you to upgrade to access its best features.
-No matter how much you pay, it doesn’t provide text messaging on a Canadian VoIP number, unlimited toll-free minutes, or other key features.
+No matter how much you pay, it doesn’t provide unlimited text messaging on a Canadian VoIP number, unlimited toll-free minutes, or other key features.

 • Ring groups